SalesforceCloudServices/ltng-support-url-hack/README.md

 **Please note: sample code (metadata api and dx formats) are available in the [mdapi](./mdapi) and [dx](./dx) folders above**

-# Quick Action Demo
+# Lightning Action Demo

 We want to create an Opportunity off a contact (defaulting specific values on create)

-![Publisher Action Demo](docs/images/publisherAction.gif)

 Instead of using the infamous URL Hacks, we want a better way.
 That is supported, but also declarative.

+![Publisher Action Demo](docs/images/publisherAction.gif)

+In this case, if we create an Opportunity off the 'new opportunity' button, we see there is nothing defaulted.

+But if we create the Opportunity off a Contact using a Quick Action, we can default information off the current Contact (name, but also advanced information or Custom Settings and other logic)

+All of this is configurable, even with its own layout to only request info that is actually needed.

+Using Default Values on the Quick Action, you can define the values to use in a similar way to defining formula fields - even fields not shown.

 That works in all environments (Classic/LEX/SF1/etc)